AU-COBRA/ConCert/README.md

 ## How to build

-Our development works with Coq 8.11.2. and depends on MetaCoq installed from source, std++ and coq-bignums.
+Our development works with Coq 8.14 and depends on MetaCoq installed from source, std++ and coq-equations.
 The tests depend on QuickChick.
 Most of the dependencies can be installed through `opam`.

 To set up a switch with the necessary dependencies run the following commands from the root of the project: